 When this version of the Symphony came to be performed for the first time in 1883, a number of mistakes were discovered in Jurgenson's published score.
 On 17/29 October 1883, the composer complained to Karl Albrecht: "Taking the score in my hands, I was appalled by the large number of printing errors and the general form in which the volume was published.
-I set to work on the sizeable corrections, but I did not have time to do this properly… I have reviewed the first two movements quite thoroughly, but the remaining two only perfunctorily" .
+I set to work on the sizeable corrections, but I did not have time to do this properly...
+I've reviewed the first two movements quite thoroughly, but the remaining two only perfunctorily" .
 As well as correcting the errors in the published score, Tchaikovsky made changes to phrasing and dynamic markings, and to some of the orchestral detail.
-The score thus amended formed the basis for Jurgenson's second edition of the full score that was published in 1888 or 1889 , and the first edition of the orchestral parts in June 1887 (plate 13624, 26 parts).
+The score thus amended formed the basis for Jurgenson's second edition of the full score published in 1888 or 1889 , and the first edition of the orchestral parts in June 1887 (plate 13624, 26 parts).

 The full score of the Symphony was published in volume 15А of Tchaikovsky's Complete Collected Works, edited by Semyon Bogatyrov (1957), and it included the first publication of passages from the 1866–68 version.

-Tchaikovsky's original autograph score has been lost, but a copyists' manuscript in which the composer marked his changes for the 1874 revision has survived, and is preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's original autograph score has been lost, but a copyists' manuscript in which the composer marked his changes for the 1874 revision has survived, and is preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 55) [view].

 A printed edition of the score of the First Symphony (1874), containing inserted pages by a copyist restoring the altered passages from the 1868 version, is preserved in the Klin House-Museum archive .